device42/device42-docs/docs/auto-discovery/tcp-port-scan-auto-discovery.md

 ![](/assets/images/WEB-762_TCP-view-3.png)

+Note that new secrets added to TCP port scans will not be added to their corresponding Hypervisors/*nix/win discovery jobs.

+## Run Now or Schedule

 You can schedule TCP Port scans, similarly to all other autodiscovery jobs.

-**Note:** Setting the schedule on a TCP Port Scan job schedules the TCP Port Scan Job ITSELF, NOT the auto-discovery jobs that are created as a _result_ of that TCP Port Scan!

-## Run Now or Schedule

 ![](/assets/images/WEB-762_TCP-list-page-run-now.png)